Knowledge Fusion of Large Language Models Via Modular SkillPacks: Introduction

 \section{Introduction}

-Cross-capability transfer \cite{pan2023stitchable, zhonglaw, yang2022deep, fujiicontinual, zhao2024llama} has received increasing attention in LLM research, driving progress in key applications such as multi-task fusion \cite{adamerging, wemoe}, model compression \cite{talls, emr}, and continual learning \cite{tang2025merging, feng2024kif}.
-KnowPara \cite{zhongseeking} employs sensitivity-based techniques to extract and align knowledge-specific parameters \cite{grafting, talls} across different models.
-FuseLLM \cite{wan2024knowledge} and FuseChat \cite{fusechat2, fusechat3, wrpo} showcase the potential of distilling multiple models into a lightweight target, while EvoLLM \cite{evollm} introduces an evolutionary approach \cite{du2024knowledge, du2024impacts, jiang2024cade} to automatically combine diverse open-source models without extra training data.
+Cross-capability transfer \citep{pan2023stitchable, zhonglaw, yang2022deep, fujiicontinual, zhao2024llama} aims to combine or migrate different skills and task abilities across LLMs, enabling a single model to benefit from capabilities originally distributed among multiple specialized sources.
+This paradigm has has received increasing attention in LLM research, driving progress in key applications such as multi-task fusion \citep{adamerging}, model compression \citep{talls, emr}, and continual learning \citep{tang2025merging}.
+KnowPara \citep{zhongseeking} employs sensitivity-based techniques to extract and align knowledge-specific parameters \citep{grafting} across different models.
+FuseLLM \citep{wan2024knowledge} and FuseChat \citep{fusechat3} showcase the potential of distilling multiple models into a lightweight target, while EvoLLM \citep{evollm} introduces an evolutionary approach \citep{du2024knowledge, du2024impacts} to automatically combine diverse open-source models without extra training data.
 These methods collectively tackle the core challenge of efficient and reliable knowledge transfer across heterogeneous LLMs.

-Existing parameter grafting methods \cite{yu2024extend, deng2024dare} are primarily designed for small~\cite{grafting, mask} or structurally similar models~\cite{dare, tailor}, limiting their effectiveness in transferring capabilities across large, heterogeneous models.
-Although knowledge distillation is widely used, it often overlooks the student model’s intrinsic capacity.
-Full-parameter fine-tuning risks catastrophic forgetting \cite{cocktail, alexandrov2024mitigating, du2024unlocking}, while PEFT methods like LoRA \cite{hu2022lora}, though more efficient, often underperform and fail to retain or acquire sufficient task knowledge from source LLMs.
-To address these challenges, we propose GraftLLM, which stores model capabilities as a combination of a target model and a lightweight SkillPack.
-This design enhances parameter and storage efficiency, preserves the target model's general knowledge, and supports continual learning \cite{fujiicontinual} by mitigating forgetting.
-Furthermore, it enables multi-task transfer and model fusion by minimizing parameter conflicts \cite{ties, pcb}.
+Existing knowledge grafting methods \citep{deng2024dare} aim to enable cross-capability transfer but are mostly limited to small~\citep{grafting, mask} or structurally identical models~\citep{dare}, which constrains their applicability to heterogeneous LLMs.
+To address this challenge, we introduce \textbf{GraftLLM}, which encodes model capabilities as a combination of a target model and a lightweight \emph{SkillPack}.
+A SkillPack is a modular, task-specific set of parameter deltas obtained via distillation from heterogeneous source models.
+This design preserves the strengths of both target and source models, enhances parameter and storage efficiency, mitigates forgetting, and facilitates multi-task transfer and model fusion by reducing parameter conflicts \citep{ties}.
+By contrast, knowledge distillation—a widely adopted grafting strategy—typically follows two paradigms: full-parameter distillation and PEFT-based fine-tuning.
+The former often disregards the student model’s intrinsic capabilities and risks catastrophic forgetting \citep{alexandrov2024mitigating}, while the latter, though more parameter-efficient, generally underperforms full fine-tuning and struggles to absorb sufficient task knowledge from source models.